 As you may be aware, many Blu-ray soundtracks go beyond 5.1, some delivering 6.1 or even 7.1 channels of sound.
 These soundtracks employ one or two “surround back” channels that are centrally located on the rear wall behind the listener.
-Taking things further, Dolby recently introduced its Pro Logic IIz format, which adds a pair of height channels to the front sound stage, thus transforming a 7.1 soundtrack into a 9.1 experience.
-Not to be outdone, DTS is pushing the envelope with its new Neo:X technology, an advanced algorithm capable of delivering up to 11.1 channels of sound.
+Taking things further, Dolby recently introduced its Dolby Atmos format, which adds ceiling speaker thus transforming a 7.1 soundtrack into a 3D sound experience.
+Not to be outdone, DTS working on it’s own version of #D surround.
 However, these advanced surround-sound implementations have yet to go mainstream.
-Most movies, games and other content is still in 5.1; even 7.1 has yet to become commonplace.
+Most movies, games and other content is still in 5.1 and 7.1.
 Before you even consider wiring your room for 9.1 or 11.1, your money would be better spent investing in additional subwoofers to even out your bass response and give every listening position a better chance at becoming the best seat in the house.